Frequently Asked Questions

 - After locating the desired Staff Report within the document, refer to the sheet titled "Resume" for a table of contents specific to that case

-How can I provide my input to the PC or BOS about a zoning case?
+How can I provide my input to the Planning Commission or Board of Supervisors prior to a scheduled public hearing??

 - Online --> Public Comment Form